awsdocs/amazon-translate-developer-guide/doc_source/API_TranslateText.md

 Amazon Translate does not support translation from the language of the source text into the requested target language\.
 For more information, see [Exception handling](how-it-works.md#how-to-error-msg)\.
 HTTP Status Code: 400

+ ** ValidationException **
+An error occurred (ValidationException) when calling the TranslateText operation: Autodetect language is not supported\.
+HTTP Status Code: 400
+This error occurs if you have set 'SourceLanguageCode' to 'auto' in a region in which Amazon Comprehend is not available\.
+For example, if you are using Amazon Translate in eu\-west\-3 \- Paris where Amazon Comprehend is not yet available \(as of June 2022\) the request will fail with this error message\.

 ## See Also<a name="API_TranslateText_SeeAlso"></a>

 For more information about using this API in one of the language\-specific AWS SDKs, see the following: